Photons

-In the early 1900s physicists performed experiments that probed reality at its fundamental level.
+In the early 1900s physicists performed experiments that probed reality at the nanometer scale.
 They found that matter was made of particles they named atoms.
 Inside each atom they found the subatomic particles: electrons, protons, and neutrons.
 They also found that light was made of particles that we now call photons.
-The strangest result was that all these particles produced wave-like interference patterns.
+Strangely they found that all particles produced wave-like interference patterns, not just light.

-The overlap between the wave and particle models at the nanometer scale led to many more exciting experiments.
-Over time, physicists developed and refined a new model, called quantum mechanics.
+The overlap between the wave and particle models at the nanometer scale led to some exciting experiments.
+Based on these results, physicists developed and refined a new model, called quantum mechanics.
 Predictions based on quantum mechanics can only give probabilities, but when applied to repeated experiments they are very accurate.

 Photon Energy